José Falcón, Paraguay

-José Falcón is a district in Presidente Hayes Department of Paraguay, located 48 km North of Asuncion, which one can go from, through the Route 12 (via Héroes del Chaco bridge).
+José Falcón is a district in Presidente Hayes Department of Paraguay, located 48 km North of Asunción.

 Geography

-Located in the Western region of Paraguay, in the area of Paraguayan Chaco.
-Its physical appearance is part of the characteristics of the Chaco soil: lowland with abundant vegetation of palm trees.
+José Falcón is located in the Western region of Paraguay, in the area of Paraguayan Chaco.
+The area of the municipality is 1,919 km2 Its physical appearance is part of the characteristics of the Chaco soil: lowland with abundant vegetation of palm trees.

 It is a coastal city located at the junction between the Pilcomayo and Paraguay rivers.

 This district is located in a lowland area with clay soil.
 With no meaningful elevations.

 The geography in general at this part of the department is characterized by being swampy, with palm trees and grasses.
 It is a region that is highly prone to flooding in the rainy seasons of the year.